hema-ted/pycdft/doc/source/tutorial.rst

    $mpirun -np <ntasks> $qb -server qb_cdft.in qb_cdft.out

-Leave the terminal open throughout the entire calculation, Qbox will response to commands given by **PyCDFT**.
+and leave the terminal open throughout the entire calculation, Qbox will response to commands given by **PyCDFT**.

 3) In the same directory, open a Python terminal and follow the procedures below.